oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

     and the legitimate client, one of them will present an invalidated refresh token, which will inform the authorization server of the breach.
-The authorization server cannot determine which party submitted the invalid refresh token, but it can revoke the active refresh token.
-This stops the attack at the cost of forcing the legit client to obtain a fresh authorization grant.
+The authorization server cannot determine which party submitted the invalid refresh token, but it SHOULD revoke the active refresh token.
+This stops the attack at the cost of forcing the legitimate client to obtain a fresh authorization grant.

-    Implementation note: refresh tokens belonging to the same grant may share a common id.
-If any of those refresh tokens is used at the authorization server, the authorization server uses this common id to look up the currently active refresh token and can revoke it.
+    Implementation note: refresh tokens belonging to the same grant may share a common ID.
+If any of those refresh tokens is used at the authorization server, the authorization server uses this common ID to look up the currently active refresh token and can revoke it.

 Authorization servers may revoke refresh tokens automatically in case